hybridly/hybridly/docs/guide/partial-reloads.md

 ```

 :::info Alternative syntax
-It is also possible to instanciate a partial-only property by calling `hybridly()->partial(fn () => ...)` or using `new Lazy(fn () => ...)`.
+It is also possible to instanciate a partial-only property by calling `hybridly()->partial(fn () => ...)`.
 :::

 ## Lazy evaluation

 It is possible to delay the evaluation of a property by using a closure.
-This property will still be evaluated on first page load and subsequent hybrid requests, but only when it needs to.
+This property will still be evaluated on first page load and subsequent hybrid requests, but only when the response is actually being sent.

 ```php
 hybridly()->share([